Convergence of type-symmetric and cut-balanced consensus seeking systems (extended version): Concluding remarks

 \section{Concluding remarks}

 In this paper, we introduced a cut-balance condition, which is a natural and perhaps the broadest possible symmetry-like assumption for consensus seeking systems.
 This assumption is satisfied, in particular, if the dynamics preserve a weighted average, or if no agent can influence another without incurring a proportional reverse influence.
-Under the cut-balance assumption, we proved the unconditional convergence of continuous-time consensus seeking systems, and provided a characterization of the resulting local consensus, in terms of the evolution of the interaction coefficients.
+We proved that the cut-balance assumption is a sufficient condition for the convergence of continuous-time consensus seeking systems, and provided a characterization of the resulting local consensus, in terms of the evolution of the interaction coefficients.
 We then applied our results to systems with endogenously determined connectivity.
 Related results were also obtained for the discrete time case.
 We also showed that our result fails to hold if the proportionality constant $K$ in the cut-balance assumption can grow with time, without bound.

-We \green{end by discussing the possibility} of extending our result to models involving a continuum of agents. \green{Such models} appear naturally when studying discrete-agent models, in the limit of a large number of agents\cite{BlondelHendrickxTsitsiklis:2009_APCT, CanutoFagnaniTilli:2008,Lorenz:2007,Ben-naimKrapivskyRedner:2003,FortunatoLatoraPluchinoRapisarda:2005}. \green{Let} $x_t(\alpha)$ be the value of agent $\alpha\in [0,1]$ at time $t$.
+We end by discussing the possibility of extending our result to models involving a continuum of agents.
+Such models appear naturally when studying discrete-agent models, in the limit of a large number of agents\cite{BlondelHendrickxTsitsiklis:2009_APCT, CanutoFagnaniTilli:2008,Lorenz:2007,Ben-naimKrapivskyRedner:2003,FortunatoLatoraPluchinoRapisarda:2005}. \green{Let} $x_t(\alpha)$ be the value of agent $\alpha\in [0,1]$ at time $t$.
 Consider then a function $x:[0,1]\times \Re^+\to \Re:(\alpha,t)\to x_\alpha(t)$ that satisfies

 for some measurable nonnegative function $a:[0,1]\times[0,1]\times\Re^+\to \Re^+:(\alpha,\beta,t)\to a_{\alpha,\beta}(t)$.
 The extent to which our discrete-agent convergence result can be generalized to the model (\ref{eq:continuum}) is an open problem, and the same is true in the discrete time-case.